Skip to main content

 Parameters:

-• action (str) - Action to perform ('merge'/'overwrite'/'remove')
+• action (str) - The action to perform: merge/overwrite/remove.
+Default 'merge'

-• **kwargs - Additional properties to update
+• **kwargs - Additional keyword arguments to patch the Workflow

 App.search